Cross-Domain Few-Shot Classification via Inter-Source Stylization: Introduction

-With the established benchmark datasets, next we present a novel approach, named Inter-Source stylization network (ISSNet), to address the MCDFSC problem.
-The motivation for this approch is that CNNs are inherently sensitive to domain shift and have very poor generalization to the domain due to they have a strong inductive bias towards the styles of images~\cite{cnn:bias1,cnn:bia2,cnn:bias3}.
-Compared to content changes, image style changes are more likely to cause domain changes.
-Based on the above considerations, this paper proposes ISSNet to improve the model generalization ability by increasing the diversity of the domain, which achieved by transferring styles between sources.
-The proposed ISSNet consists of three major components: (i) Inter-Source style transfer learning, (ii) Cross-domain consistency learning, and (iii) Target prototypical classifier learning.
-First of all, in the Inter-source style transfer learning phase, the labeled domain $\mathcal{D}^{sl}$ and unlabeled domains $\{\mathcal{D}^{su}_i\}_i$ are input into an AdaIN network to transfer the style information form $\{\mathcal{D}^{su}_i\}_i$ to $\mathcal{D}^{sl}$.
-That means the distribution of $\mathcal{D}^{sl}$ is extended by all unlabeled $\{\mathcal{D}^{su}_i\}_i$.
-We called the combination of $\{\mathcal{D}^{su}_i\}_i$ and $\mathcal{D}^{sl}$ as $\{\mathcal{D}^{al}_i\}_i$.
-Secondly, in the cross-domain consistency learning phase, we learn an encoding model and a classifier with $\mathcal{D}^{sl}$ and $\{\mathcal{D}^{al}_i\}_i$.
-The introduce of $\{\mathcal{D}^{al}_i\}_i$ greatly expands the distribution of $\mathcal{D}^{sl}$, which allows the encoding model to learn priors from more domains and generalizes to other more domains.
-Finally, in the target prototypical classifier learning phase, the pertrained encoding model is finetuned on the target datasets.
-Futhermore, a new prototypical classifier need to be learn on the target datasets due to cross-category between sources and targets.
-The goal of ISSNet is to improve the FSC performance on target domains by transfering the prior knowledges from $\mathcal{D}^{su}$ and $\mathcal{D}^{sl}$ to the target domain.
-The contribution of this paper as follows:
+In addition, a novel approach, Inter-Source Stylization Network (ISSNet), is proposed to utilize $\mathcal{D}_{su}$ significantly and improves the model's generalization ability by diversifying the domain through style transfer between source domains.
+ISSNet has three components: Inter-Source style transfer learning, Cross-domain distilled consistency learning, and Target prototypical classifier learning.
+In the Inter-source style transfer learning phase, a style transfer teacher network transfers style information from the unlabelled domains to the labelled domain, expanding its distribution.
+In the Cross-domain distilled consistency learning phase, the student encoding model and classifier are trained with both the labelled and expanded domains.
+Finally, in the Target prototypical classifier learning phase, the pre-trained student encoding model is fine-tuned on the target datasets and a new prototypical classifier is learned.
+The goal of ISSNet is to enhance the model's generalization through multiple source domains, thereby improving the performance of FSC on the target domain.
+The key contributions of this paper are as follows:

-(1) This paper proposes a new MCDFSC setting.
-In this setting, we propose a benchmark datasets, which utilizes $\mathcal{D}^{sl}$ and $\mathcal{D}^{su}$ to improve the CDFSC performance.
-This is the first work that improve the CDFSC effects with the help of unlabeled data from multiple source domains.
-(2) An ISSNet is proposed to combine the informations of $\mathcal{D}^{su}$ and $\mathcal{D}^{sl}$ to expand the distribution of source domains, thereby improving the generalization ability of model.
-(3) Experiments on these 8 target datasets show the proposed method consistently suppresses the performance degradation caused by domain shifts.